Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 - data validation

-Add the code below into the functions.php of your child theme.
+Add the code below to the functions.php of your child theme.

 /**